-The Municipal Housing Authority of the City of Utica, New York (UMHA) as well as its nonprofit affiliate corporation – Rebuild Moahwk Valley, Inc. – has operated homeownership development programs funded by the United States Department of Housing and Urban Development HOPE VI, Replacement Housing Factor, and HOME programs.
+The Municipal Housing Authority of the City of Utica, New York (UMHA) has operated homeownership development programs funded by the United States Department of Housing and Urban Development HOPE VI, Replacement Housing Factor, and HOME programs.
 Under the Section 32 Program, the UMHA successfully completed the development of eight homeownership units which were financed through the Second Increment Replacement Housing Factor funding and the City of Utica HOME Program.
 In addition, the UMHA has completed the development and sale of 40 homeownership units through its HOPE VI program.
 The UMHA has now for sale seven single family homes in West Utica on the site of the former Lincoln School.
 The UMHA is committed to continuing these vital programs and plans to develop additional homeownership units in the future.

 WEST UTICA HOMEOWNERSHIP PROGRAM